metodj/RC-EENN/sem_seg/README.md

 It will generate a separate folder in the root directory called `output_train_w18/48` where the finetuned models, intermediate checkpoints and other training details are saved.
 The finetuned models can then be used for the early-exiting experiments on the GTA5 dataset.

-- The finetuning script is `finetune_gta5.py`.
-It uses the same config files as the main experiments, but with the `finetune` flag set to True.
-The script will automatically load the pretrained model and finetune it on the GTA5 dataset.
-The finetuned model is saved in the output directory specified in the config file.
-The finetuned model can then be used for the early-exiting experiments on the GTA5 dataset.

 If you have any questions, please open an issue and tag @alextimans.